 This will be Australia’s fifth official history series.
 Earlier series describe Australia’s role in the First and Second World Wars, the Korean War, and south-east Asian conflicts, including the Vietnam War.

-The current plan for the structure of the Official History of Australian Peacekeeping, Humanitarian and Post–Cold War Operations is as follows:
+The current structure of the Official History of Australian peacekeeping, humanitarian and post–Cold War operations is as follows:

-Missions beginning between 1947 and 1987, including Indonesia, Kashmir, the Middle East, Congo, Cyprus, and Rhodesia (Zimbabwe).
+Missions beginning between 1947 and 2006, including those in Indonesia, Korea, Kashmir, the Middle East, Congo, Cyprus, Rhodesia (Zimbabwe), and Uganda.

 Author: Professor David Horner

-Missions beginning between 1988 and 1991, including Namibia, Iran, Pakistan/Afghanistan, the Persian Gulf, and Kuwait.
+Missions beginning between 1988 and 1991, including those in Namibia, Iran, Pakistan/Afghanistan, the Persian Gulf, and Kuwait.
 This volume was published in 2011.

 Authors: Professor David Horner and Dr John Connor

-Missions beginning from 1991 (except those covered in Volume V), including Western Sahara, Iraq (including Kurdistan), Cambodia, and the former Yugoslavia.
+Missions beginning from 1991, including those in the Western Sahara, Iraq (including Kurdistan), Cambodia, and the former Yugoslavia.
 This volume was published in 2014.

-Missions beginning from 1992 (except those covered in volumes III and V), including Somalia, Mozambique, Rwanda, Haiti, Eritrea, Guatemala and Sierra Leone.
+Missions beginning from 1992, including those in Somalia, Mozambique, Rwanda, Haiti, Eritrea, Guatemala, and Sierra Leone.

-Missions in the Pacific region since the mid-1980s, including Bougainville, the Solomon Islands, and other deployments.
+Missions in the Pacific region since the mid-1980s, including those in Bougainville, the Solomon Islands, Tonga, and Fiji.
+Forthcoming in 2016.

 Author: Dr Steven Bullard

-Overseas emergency relief operations, including Papua New Guinea, Sumatra, Pakistan, Iran, and various Pacific nations.
+Overseas emergency relief operations, including those in Papua New Guinea, Sumatra, Pakistan, Iran, and various Pacific nations.

 The six-volume series will be illustrated with photographs, maps, and diagrams, and will include a wide range of appendices.
-The volumes are planned for publication between 2008 and 2014.
+The series is planned for completion by mid-2015, with publication to follow.